 There are only 120,000 licensed drone pilots in the United States and FAA projects registering almost 3,000,000 drones by 2020.
 The Association for Unmanned Vehicle Systems International (AUVSI) forecasts that there could be up to 150,000 new jobs in industries such as agriculture, oil/gas, electric utilities, infrastructure inspection, and many others.
 Many (if not most) of these jobs will be from within organizations, such as government agencies.
 While there are many estimates and forecasts, one thing is certain: drones are here to stay and they are bringing real-world job opportunities with them!

 Career Tech High School is a public school in the Lincoln County School District.
 We are located in Lincoln City in the City Hall Building.
 We are a high school with 9-12 grade, have around 50 students, and 11 teaching staff members.

 Coastal Drone Academy is a Science, Technical, Engineering, and Math (STEM) extension program within Career Tech Charter High School in Lincoln City, Oregon.
 Coastal Drone Academy’s full name is the Natural Resource Management and Marine Service Program as it was reviewed and approved by the State of Oregon Department of Education, as an Oregon Career and Technical Education (CTE) program.
-It is in its third year, we have already trained over 40 student pilots and given them dozens of hours of commercial flight time.
+It is in its second year, we have already trained over 40 student pilots and given them dozens of hours of commercial flight time.
+We are licensed and approved to teach marine science by entering the US airspace with unmanned aerial vehicles to do it.
+We combine marine science, education, and science concepts to do it.
 For each aspect we use a nationally recognized curriculum.

-Safety is my first concern considering the marine environment in which we work.
+Safety is our first concern considering the marine environment in which we work.
 Students and staff are all Red Cross First Aid, Heartsaver and CPR certified.